Skip to main content

 "Oh god."
 Ajabdeh looked shocked.
 "They are barely teens."

 "Twelve, the girls were twelve.
 The boy is six."
-Ajabdeh noticed the lack of emotions in Lata's voice.
+Ajabdeh noticed the lack of emotion in Lata's voice.

 "Did you get any leads?"
 Ajabdeh asked.
 Lata shook her head.